-As of Monday, March 16, 2020, staff who are able to work remotely should be doing so.
-Meetings can be held using Zoom or conference calls.
+The health, safety, and well-being of our community, on and off campus, is our top priority.
+Until further notice, staff who are able to work remotely should be doing so.
+Meetings are being conducted through Zoom or conference calls.
+Harvard University Information Technology has compiled a Zoom Training and Help resource page for basics on set-up and troubleshooting.
+Harvard's Work Remotely website also offers additional resources.
 If you have technical questions, contact the Help Desk; for all other issues, please contact your manager or Human Resources staff.

 Resources for Staff